Introduction

 Medical Management

-The medical management of an anal fissure involves reducing risk factors and providing adequate analgesia.
+The medical management of an anal fissure involves treating any underlying precipitating factors and providing adequate analgesia.
 The majority of patients do not require surgery.

-Measures such as increasing fibre and fluid intake will help.
-Stool softening laxatives (such as Movicol or Lactulose) can be trialled if there is no change in stool following initial conservative management.
+Advise the patient to increase their fibre and fluid intake and can trial stool-softening laxatives (such as Movicol) if needed.
 Topical anaesthetics, such as lidocaine, can also provide short term symptomatic relief.

-If patients are still symptomatic, the next line of management is GTN cream or diltiazem cream.
-This increases the blood supply to the region and relaxes the internal anal sphincter, putting less pressure on the fissure, promoting healing and reducing pain.
+In symptomatic patients, GTN cream or diltiazem cream can be trialled – these act by increasing the blood supply to the region and relaxing the internal anal sphincter, putting less pressure on the fissure, promoting healing, and reducing pain.

 Surgical Management

-Surgical therapy is reserved for chronic fissures, where medical management has failed to resolve the symptoms after at least 8 weeks.
+Surgical therapy is mainly reserved for chronic fissures, where medical management has failed to resolve the symptoms.

-Recurrence of anal fissures post-surgery is between 1-5%.
+Recurrence of anal fissures post-surgery occurs approximately in 1-5% patients.

 Key Points